by John Darer CLU ChFC MSSC CeFT RSP CLTC

 The "Bitcoin-Shitcoin" Expression

-The Bitcoin troll scoured the Wayback Machine to focus on a long since deleted post titled "Bitcoin-Shitcoin", selectively overlooking the criticism of Henrique Vicente... whose "Cryptocurrency Tulipmania: Bitcoin is a shitcoin" was published May 10, 2021.
+Sidney Vee, the Bitcoin troll missed this, but scoured the Wayback Machine to focus on a long since deleted post titled "Bitcoin-Shitcoin", selectively overlooking the criticism of Henrique Vicente... whose "Cryptocurrency Tulipmania: Bitcoin is a shitcoin" was published May 10, 2021.
 In 2020, John McAfee opined that "Bitcoin is the true Shitcoin".
 Oh dear!

-Judges Would Likely Not Approve Crypto Investment of a Minor or Incomptent Person's Settlement
+It's Unlikely that Judges Would Ever Approve a Crypto Investment of a Minor or Incompetent Person's Settlement

 My message is clear in prior posts.
 The volatility of Bitcoin and other crypto are generally not suitable for injury victims and probably would not be approved for injury victims where court approval of settlement is required.
 For example see New York CPLR § 1206.
 Disposition of proceeds of claim of infant, judicially declared incompetent or conservatee, which states: